jcaraban/map/README.md

 		x = hori(dem,dist)							# Since functions are 'inlined', the framework can apply y = vert(dem,dist)							# interprocedural optimizations between 'hori' and 'vert' z = atan(sqrt(x*x + y*y))
-		return z									# 'returns' are also optimized; there is no copy of data
+		return z									# 'returns' are optimized away; there is no copy of data

 	def aspect(dem, dist=1):						# We use Global Value Numbering (Click 95) and therefore
 		x = hori(dem,dist)							# interprocedural optimizations also happen in nested scopes